-RAYS TICKETS: Available at Tropicana Field box office, through all Ticketmaster outlets, online at devilrays.com or ticketmaster.com, and the Rays Dugout Store at WestShore Plaza.
-Beach tickets ($5 for adults, $2 for children and seniors) go on sale two hours before home games.
+RAYS TICKETS: Available at Tropicana Field box office, through all Ticketmaster outlets, online at devilrays.com or ticketmaster.com and at the Rays Dugout Store at WestShore Plaza.
+Beach tickets ($5 for adults, $2 for children and seniors) go on sale two hours before the game.

 RAYS BY THE NUMBERS